getLiauba/CheckedTextView/README.md

 **toggle()** The toggle method allows the CheckedTextView to change the checked state to the inverse state.

+**setOnClickListener** This is used to detect when the CheckTextView has been clicked, usually used to toggle the checkbox.

 <h3> XML Attributes</h3>

 **android:checkMark** This allows the developer to define the Drawable image that should be used for the check mark graphic.